 using the Outlook app.

-reviewing these three approaches as well as apps designed specifically for families and businesses.
-These other apps offer additional features such as to-do lists, messaging, and even location tracking.
+Beyond calendar applications, there are purpose-built apps for organizing family activities.
+These apps offer additional features such as to-do lists, messaging, and even location tracking.
 There may be extra costs for using these apps.
+Two popular apps are Cozi